 Soft Costs: Soft Costs include all the permits, fees, development charges and HST that are required.
 Soft Costs are very dependent on your building location, both in number and cost, particularly in certain areas.
-For example, did you know that the Development Charges for an un-serviced, country lot in Caledon are currently almost $43,000?
+For example, did you know that the Development Charges for an un-serviced, country lot in Caledon are currently about $60,000?
 Development Charges can be found on each Town’s website, and are made up of the Town, the Region, and Education charges.
 Please note if there is a house on the property, Development Charges do not apply.
 However, there will be costs for the demolition and removal of the house.
-In addition, the number of permits required to get your Building Permit continues to rise.
+In addition, the number and type of permits required to get your Building Permit continues to rise.
 For example, to build on a serviced lot in Georgetown typically requires nine separate permits, each with their associated costs.

 Site Servicing and Site Works: As you know, your new home will require water, hydro, heating and sanitary services.
 Either the local utilities will provide them, or you will have to build/provide these services on site (i.e. well, septic system, propane tank).
 Your new home will also need a driveway, and depending on the lot, may require the export or import of dirt, and the demolition and removal of existing buildings or trees.
 Sites also vary widely, in size, topography, features, type of dirt, and distance to utilities.
 In turn, the total cost for Site Servicing and Site Works can vary from $40,000 to $80,000, and for deep lots, even higher.